DanielVibuso/social-laravel/README.md

 ## features added since last update

+Realtime updates: go to the last pr to see the updates <br>

 Social Login with socialite, using Twitter as base. <br>
 To use this feature you will need to provide your secrets and tokens generated from twitter developers pages at the env of this project.<br>